nimiq/core-rs-albatross/README.md

 - 5GB of free disk space, an SSD is highly recommended (100GB or more is required for history nodes)
 - File systems with sparse file support.
 - It is highly recommended to run a clock synchronization protocol such as NTP.
-This is needed for properly accept blocks according to the timestamp and it is specially important for validators in order to produce blocks in the expected timestamps.
+This is needed to properly accept blocks according to the timestamp and it is especially important for validators in order to produce blocks in the expected timestamps.

 ## Installation